googlegenomics/readthedocs/docs/source/use_cases/analyze_variants/analyze_variants_with_bigquery.rst

 * How many records are in the variants table
 * How many variant calls are in the variants table
 * How many variants are called for each sample
-* How many non-variants are called for each sample
 * How many samples are in the variants table
 * How many variants are there per chromosome
 * How many high-quality variants per-sample